finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 - **Code**: e.g. source code, algorithms, web pages etc. written in a programming language.
 - **Data**: e.g. training data, test data (used in test cases), client data, personal data, secrets etc.

+_Information classification_ within a bank involves categorizing data based on its sensitivity and the level of security required to protect it, typically divided into categories such as **public**, **internal use only**, **confidential**, and **highly confidential**, to ensure appropriate handling, access control, and safeguarding measures.

+Clearly, contribution should only be allowed for code that is considered **public** classification (if indeed code is classified as information).

 ### Project Categorization